mackojar/backup-email/README.md

 # Backup emails
-Saves all your mailboxes from IMAP account into mbox files.
+Saves all your mailboxes from IMAP account into .mbox files.
 It saves each mailbox into separate .mbox file in the given folder.
 It uses SSL connection to connect to your IMAP server.
+It ignores some special mailboxes: Archive, Junk, Trash, Sent, and Drafts.

 # Prerequisites
 1. Create Python virtual env: